 Limitations of comparisons

 Segments, audiences, and comparisons are built for different purposes.
 Thus, some of their limitations are natural.
 However, some of the things I have noticed are a little irritating, and I wish things were more flexible/powerful.
 Maybe that will change in the future.

 #1.
 Comparisons are only for standard reports.
 In explorations, use segments.

 #2.
 You can add to 5 conditions in a single comparison.
 Personally, this is not a problem for me.
-Comparisons, in my opinion, are built for quick checks, not for in-depth analysis.
-Thus usually the limit of 5 conditions is enough for me.
+Comparisons, in my opinion, are built for quick checks, not an in-depth analysis.
+Thus usually, the limit of 5 conditions is enough for me.
 Need more?
 Go to explorations.